The Famished Road

 The Famished Road is a novel by Nigerian author Ben Okri, the first book in a trilogy that continues with Songs of Enchantment (1993) and Infinite Riches (1998).
-Published in London in 1991 by Jonathan Cape, the story of The Famished Road follows Azaro, an abiku or spirit child, living in an unnamed African, most likely Nigerian, city.
-The novel employs a unique narrative style incorporating the spirit world with the "real" world in what some have classified as animist realism.
+Published in London in 1991 by Jonathan Cape, The Famished Road follows Azaro, an abiku, or spirit child, living in an unnamed African (most likely Nigerian) city.
+The novel employs a unique narrative style, incorporating the spirit world with the "real" world in what some have classified as animist realism.
 Others have labelled the book African traditional religion realism, while still others choose simply to call the novel fantasy literature.
 The book exploits the belief in the coexistence of the spiritual and material worlds that is a defining aspect of traditional African life.

 The Famished Road was awarded the Booker Prize for Fiction for 1991, making Okri the youngest ever winner of the prize at the age of 32.

 Background

-Okri has spoken of writing the novel during the three years from 1988 that he lived in a Notting Hill flat (rented from publisher friend Margaret Busby): "I brought the first draft of The Famished Road with me and that flat was where I began rewriting it....
+Okri has spoken of writing the novel during the time from 1988, when he lived in a Notting Hill flat that he rented from publisher friend Margaret Busby: "I brought the first draft of The Famished Road with me and that flat was where I began rewriting it....
 Something about my writing changed round about that time.
 I acquired a kind of tranquillity.
-I had been striving for something in my tone of voice as a writer — it was there that it finally came together....
+I had been striving for something in my tone of voice as a writer—it was there that it finally came together....
 That flat is also where I wrote the short stories that became Stars of the New Curfew."

 In the introduction to the 25th-anniversary edition of The Famished Road, Okri said: "The novel was written to give myself reasons to live.
 Often the wonder of living fades from us, obscured by a thousand things.
 I wanted to look at life afresh and anew and I sought a story that would give me the right vantage point.
-It is also meant to be a humorous book – from the perspective of the spirits, the deeds and furies of men are tinged with absurdity.
+It is also meant to be a humorous book–from the perspective of the spirits, the deeds and furies of men are tinged with absurdity.
 Poverty compelled me to break off writing the novel in order to shape another, different book which would help keep me alive.
 This was a book of short stories and it forced compression on me."